 HCD commits to funding activities eligible under Title I of the Housing and Community Development Act of 1974 or those activities specified by waivers in 86 FR 6364.
 Selected projects will be funded through completion in accordance with their financing needs.
-HCD, in coordination with the subgrantee, will perform a check for duplication of benefit and federal funding supplantation prior to issuing an award to ensure that duplicative assistance is not provided for Multifamily housing.
+HCD will perform a check for duplication of benefit and federal funding supplantation prior to issuing an award to ensure that duplicative assistance is not provided for multifamily housing.
 DOB and supplantation checks will be maintained in the project file.
 Complete lists of eligible and ineligible project and subrecipient activity delivery costs will be provided in the program policies and procedures.